-This report consists of 8 chapters.
-In Chapter 0 the study site is further explained in more detail.
-The specific nourishment studied in this report is discussed in Chapter 0.
-The procedure to analyse the nourishment and the applied data is the topic of Chapter 0.
+This report consists of 9 chapters.
+In Chapter 2 the study site is further explained in more detail.
+The specific nourishment studied in this report is discussed in Chapter 3.
+The procedure to analyse the nourishment and the applied data is the topic of Chapter 4.
 Chapter 5 is dedicated to the hydraulic conditions like waves, currents and tides.
-The results of the analyses are given in Chapter 6 and combined into the synthesis of chapter 7.
-Finally, the conclusions are given in Chapter 0.
+The conceptual model of source-pathway-receptor for water and sediment is given in Chapter 6.
+The results of the analyses are given in Chapter 7 and combined into the synthesis of Chapter 8.
+Finally, the conclusions are given in Chapter 9.